How it works

 - The email body itself is not processed.
 Only attachments are ingested

 The total inbound email payload (headers, body, and all attachments) is capped at 30 MB.
-Messages larger than that are rejected before they reach the pipe.
+Messages larger than that are rejected before they reach the pipeline.
 For larger documents, use the webhook trigger instead.